Tutorial

 end

-Now if I visit https://localhost:4000/sample-csv I can download the sample csv.
+Now if I visit https://localhost:4000/sample-csv I can download the sample CSV.

 Step 2: Implement the LiveView

-Now Its time to turn our attention to the Import LiveView.
+Now it’s time to turn our attention to the Import LiveView.
 I will start by creating a new live route, /customers/import, that will handle the process of importing customer data:

 live "/customers/import", CustomerLive.Import, :import

-# lib/tutorial_web/live/customer_live/import.ex
+# lib/my_app_web/live/customer_live/import.ex

-defmodule TutorialWeb.CustomerLive.Import do
+defmodule MyAppWeb.CustomerLive.Import do

-use TutorialWeb, :live_view
+use MyAppWeb, :live_view

 @impl true